-Nursing homes are a critical part of our society, however, that does not mean that everyone is capable of running one.
-Despite their crucial role in the life cycle of humanity, nursing homes are rarely profitable business due to their ongoing expensive upkeep.
+Nursing homes are a critical part of our society.
+However, that does not mean that everyone is capable of running one.
+Despite their crucial role in the life cycle of humanity, nursing homes are rarely profitable businesses.
+This is due to their ongoing expensive upkeep.
+This is when 1031 Exchange Nursing Homes come in.

-If you are the building or business owner of a nursing home, selling may become a more attractive option in each year of operation.
-Today, there are more resources than ever available for nursing homeowners to find a buyer and sell their property for a large sum of money.
-Of course, that sale is going to be taxed, so don’t start celebrating too early.
+Are you a business owner of a nursing home?
+Selling may become a more attractive option in each year of operation.
+Today, there are more resources than ever available for nursing homeowners.
+This makes it easier to find a buyer and sell their property for a large sum of money.
+Of course, that sale is taxable, so don’t start celebrating too early.

-In this quick guide, we will show you how to maximize the sale of a nursing home step by step with a 1031 exchange.
-Whether you are an individual taxpayer or an operating business entity, a 1031 exchange can be used to minimize capital gains taxes paid when investing in a new property asset.
+In this quick guide, we will show you how to maximize the sale of a nursing home.
+We will share it step by step with a 1031 exchange.
+A 1031 exchange is useable to minimize capital gains taxes paid when investing in a new property asset.
+This is whether you are an individual taxpayer or an operating business entity.

 How to Sell A Nursing Home

 To start, selling your nursing home is likely going to be the most difficult part of the 1031 exchange process.
-While some businesses don’t go a day without someone asking to buy them out, it is very rare that individual investors will approach a nursing homeowner in order to acquire the property and business.
-Instead, nursing homes are sold through outbound marketing techniques, which usually includes the help of an intermediary or private equity firm.
+It is very rare that individual investors will approach a nursing homeowner in order to acquire the property and business.
+This is even while some businesses don’t go a day without someone asking to buy them out.
+Nursing homes are sellable through outbound marketing techniques.
+This usually includes the help of an intermediary or private equity firm.

 Selling a nursing home is typically not a quick process.
 Most nursing homes remain on the market for months and sometimes years, depending on the location.
 While some property developers may be able to convert the nursing home into a profitable entity, there are also many local restrictions that prevent nursing homes from changing forms so as to ensure the health of seniors in the area.